smuller/RaCUDA/README.md

        - steps: count number of abstract instructions executed.
   * `-eval`: run the tool in evaluation mode.
-In this mode, the tool does not perform a static resource analysis but rather simulates the execution of the kernel on a GPU and calculates the cost under th given resource metric using the cost model from our paper.
+In this mode, the tool does not perform a static resource analysis but rather simulates the execution of the kernel on a GPU and calculates the cost under the given resource metric using the cost model from our POPL '21 paper.
   * `-param-file <file>`: load parameters from <file>.
 Parameters include block and grid size.
 For evaluation mode, initial values of any variables that affect control flow must be supplied.
 Parameter file is optional for analysis mode; default parameters will be used.
-Parameter files for each kernel are available in popl20/params (do not use or modify parameter files ending in -temp; these are templates used by the experiment scripts).
+Parameter files for each kernel from our POPL '21 paper are available in popl21/params (do not use or modify parameter files ending in -temp; these are templates used by the experiment scripts).

-    source/absynth examples/probabilistic/linear/race.imp
-    source/absynth -degree 2 examples/probabilistic/polynomial/trader.imp

 ## Examples